 The issue of tampering was discussed at the N.B.A. owners meeting in Las Vegas on Monday.

 “What we told the owners was that the three players are totally, as our system has evolved, within their rights to talk to each other,” Commissioner David Stern said after the meeting.

 Players on different teams who discuss the idea of someday playing together “is not tampering or collusion that is prohibited,” Stern said.

 Stern maintains that there is a considerable difference between player-to-player contact — even before free agency officially began July 1 — and contact between team officials with players under contract or their representatives.
 The league’s anti-tampering rules were conceived largely with teams and their employees in mind as opposed to players.

 He told reporters that he would not punish any players who supposedly participated in any summit meetings, and that players are not subject to the same strict rules as teams when it comes to tampering – except in extreme cases, when it can be proven that a player was operating as a direct extension of team management.

 While Stern is not bound by rules of absolute certainty when doling out sanctions for tampering, establishing a baseline for determining that Wade may have been acting as an agent for the Heat organization would appear rather far-fetched.
 Further, the league’s practice when it comes to tampering allegations has been to wait until the team who may have been tampered with lodges a complaint before investigating.
-No team filed a tampering complaint, nor does the league expect one
+No team filed a tampering complaint against the Heat or any of its players, nor does the league expect one.